caarlos0/gophercon-2025/slides.md

 }
 ```

-^ let's add a spinner as well, just so we have more things going on.
+^ just to demonstrate how to use multiple models, lets add a spinner as well.
 we can import the bubbles spinner pkg, and add its model into our own.

 ---